shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Did you do this?”
 Ersatzica asked, not looking up.

 “*That*?”
 She pointed at the cat splattered against the wall.
 “I don’t remember that one specifically, but sure, I’ll take credit for it.”
-She put lifted her hammer into position over the splatter.
+She lifted her hammer into position over the splatter.
 “Sure does look like my hammer’s print, what do you think?”

 “I wish I had never made that hammer for you.”